sweirich/graded-haskell/DDC/README.md

 The [src](src/) directory includes a Coq specification of a dependently typed calculus with dependent functions, unit, products and sums.

+This development is also available via a virtual machine, available for download from [zenodo](https://zenodo.org/record/5903727#.YfqZGvXMLUI).

 System Specification
 --------------------